 Uchechi Iweala, founder of SignOut, accepts the 2nd place award at the GWU Pitch George business plan competition.

-SignOut is an app that allows clinicians to manage their patient census on their phone.
+SignOut is a mobile app that allows clinicians to create patient care protocols and analyze outcomes.
 You can use SignOut from anywhere and in any place with a data connection.
 It’s meant for health workers and systems that want to be fast and efficient.

 All you need is a computing device (mobile phone, tablet, or computer) with an internet connection.
 No extra setup or installation is necessary.